LAST UPDATE: 2021.05.06

-Prince’s Trust International Programme in Greece is committed to protecting the personal data that we collect and process about you.
-We aim to be clear and transparent and not do anything you wouldn’t reasonably expect.
-We do this by ensuring you are provided with an explanation about how we collects and processes the information you provide us with, or that we collect about you, whether online, via phone, email, in letters or in any other correspondence or from third parties.
+We, at the Be Your Own Boss Programme, are committed to protecting the personal data that we collect.
+We aim to be clear and transparent and not do anything you would not reasonably expect.
+We do this by ensuring you are provided with an explanation about how we collect and process the information you provide us with, or that we collect about you, whether online, via phone, email, in letters, or in any other correspondence or from third parties.

 We collect and use personal data to ensure that we can manage our relationships with our supporters, and to better understand how we can meet and exceed our supporters’ expectations.
 This allows us to fundraise more efficiently and effectively to ultimately help us reach our goal that every young person should have the chance to succeed.

 The partners of the Be Your Own Boss Programme, listed below, process certain types of personal data for the purposes of the project.
 Each partner is responsible for the personal data they collect and process during their activities under the framework of the project:

 For further information, you can contact us at: